Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Einstein-Hilbert Action and the Ricci Flow of the Space Metric

-To work out a well-defined theory from Wiener fractal measure (\ref {aa-2}) we must employ the strategy \textbf{B} once again.
+To work out a well-defined theory from the Wiener fractal measure (\ref {aa-2}) we must employ the strategy \textbf{B} once again.
 We readily obtain:

 for $\varepsilon \to 0$.
-Therefore, one can consider the Wiener fractal process (\ref {b-1}) for the Lebesgue fractal measure (\ref {4}) through with the Ricci flow as the more fundamental formulation of quantum field theory in dynamical curved spacetime, i.e. in presence of semi-classical gravity.
-Hence, we would claim that the basic source of the Einstein's theory of gravity stems from the dynamical Wiener fractal measure via the Ricci flow.
-We refer to this stochastic derivation of gravitational effect as the \emph{Wiener fractal gravity}.
-As we discussed in last section, although including non-local terms the Wiener fractal gravity leads to finite predictable expectation values
+Therefore, one can consider the Wiener fractal measure (\ref {aa-3}) obtained by implementing the Wiener stochastic process (\ref {b-1}) of the Lebesgue fractal measure (\ref {4}) through with the Ricci flow as the best local approximation of the more fundamental formulation of quantum field theory in dynamical curved spacetime, i.e., in the presence of semi-classical gravity.
+Hence, based on the above results it seems that the basic source of Einstein's theory of gravity stems from the dynamical Wiener fractal measure via the Ricci flow.
+We refer to this stochastic derivation of gravitational effects as the \emph{Wiener fractal gravity}.
+As we discussed in the last section, although including non-local terms the Wiener fractal gravity leads to finite predictable expectation values such as